flingmycow/ramblings/content/blog/2020/11-2020/limitless_review.md

 ## Changing your mindset

-Jim's Analogy - thermometer vs thermastat
+Jim's Analogy - thermometer vs thermostat

 * A thermometer simply tells you the temperature
-* A thermastat has the ability to change settings based on environmental factors
+* A thermostat has the ability to change settings based on environmental factors

-A limiting belief is like a thermometer, a limitless mind is like a thermastat.
+A limiting belief is like a thermometer, a limitless mind is like a thermostat.

 ### Steps

 1. __Name your limiting belief__ - be aware and notice the thoughts you're telling yourself.
 Remember these are __opinions not facts__.
 Are you using words like 'I'm not' or 'I can't'?
 Change them from fixed statements to phrases of learning and development.
 2. __Get to the facts__ - what is the evidence supporting your limiting belief?
 Are you _really_ that bad at presenting?
 Is your inner critic distracting you from your task so you perform worse than usual?
 This is why it's important to change your mindset.
-3. __Create a new belief__ - repurpose your inner critic as a different persona that you can ignore.
+3. __Create a new belief__ - re-purpose your inner critic as a different persona that you can ignore.
 You don't want to see your inner critic as you, but as a seperate character that you will eventually learn to discredit and ignore :)
 4. __Find positivity in your life__ - believe it or not positive emotions helps broaden attention and thinking, reduces lingering of negative thoughts, improve resilience, and greater well-being.

 ## 7 Lies of Learning